 In the most serious cases, you can even go to jail for up to five years for committing tax evasion.
 But rarely anyone suffers this consequence.
 The IRS doesn't want to put you in jail; it just wants to receive the money you owe.

-If you don't file your tax return by Tax Day – April 15th, in most cases, unless you file a tax extension to the following October – then you'll be subject to failure-to-file penalties.
+If you don't file your 2022 tax return by Tax Day (April 18, 2023) — unless you file a tax extension to the following October — then you'll be subject to failure-to-file penalties.
 The failure-to-file penalties for federal taxes are as follows:

 State and local taxes are also subject to additional failure-to-file penalties, which are determined by state law.